 MA in Pacific Islands Studies

-The CPIS graduate program welcomes students to apply for admission to MA program in Pacific Islands Studies.
+The DPIS graduate program welcomes students to apply for admission to MA program in Pacific Islands Studies.
 Applicants should possess some knowledge of the geographical features, cultural characteristics, and history of the Pacific Islands region, as well as some familiarity with contemporary issues and concerns.
 In general, 12 credit hours (or the equivalent) of appropriate Pacific-related course work are expected to satisfy this requirement.

 In addition to UH Mānoa Graduate Division requirements, applicants to the MA in Pacific Islands Studies must submit the following:

 - Writing sample (short term paper or thesis chapter that demonstrates an ability to write clearly and knowledgably about a Pacific-related topic)

 - Three (3) letters of recommendation (solicited from individuals familiar with the applicant’s undergraduate performance who can address questions of academic potential and readiness for graduate level work)